-Car haulers are constantly out of time - not enough time to load, to haul, to finish paperwork.
+Car haulers are constantly out of time – not enough time to load, haul and finish paperwork.
 A car hauler can only load or drive so fast, but shortening paperwork is possible.

 Haulers save hours on paperwork after switching from paper to Super Dispatch.
 Sometimes they save time by simply not training their drivers to fill out endless paperwork.

-"Just since I've taken on Super Dispatch I've been able to go from 1 truck to 3 trucks.
-Just based on eliminating paperwork," Jamie Glass of Glass Hauling said.
-"If I had to train a guy on a 3 part carbon copy bill of lading, you're talking at least 15 pieces of paper at least for 3 cars.
+“Just since I’ve taken on Super Dispatch I’ve been able to go from 1 truck to 3 trucks.
+Just based on eliminating paperwork,” said James Glass, founder of Glass Hauling.
+“If I had to train a guy on a 3-part carbon copy bill of lading, you’re talking at least 15 pieces of paper at least for 3 cars.
 Then double that coming home.
-That's 30 pieces of paper to keep track of, for one driver."
+That’s 30 pieces of paper to keep track of, for one driver.”

-With Super Dispatch, car inspections can be done in minutes.
-These car inspections include time stamped photos, marked damages, completed BOLs, and customer signatures.
-Once finished, that completed inspection and invoice can be emailed to your dispatcher, broker or customer immediately.
-That means no end-of-day faxing, mailing or emailing.
-When the cars are unloaded - your paperwork is already done.
+But with Super Dispatch, car inspections can be done in minutes.
+These car inspections include time-stamped photos, marked damages, completed BOLs, and customer signatures.
+Once finished, a completed inspection and invoice can be emailed to one’s dispatcher, broker, or customer immediately.
+That means no end-of-day faxing, mailing, or emailing.
+When the cars are unloaded, your paperwork is already done.

 Just since I’ve taken on Super Dispatch I’ve been able to go from 1 truck to 3 trucks.
 Just based on eliminating paperwork.

-Auto transport requires finding loads, creating trips, dispatching loads, loading cars, inspecting cars, completing legal work, invoicing customers, paying taxes, and paying yourself or your employees.
-Actual driving might define the job of a car hauler, but it is the part of the job that requires the least energy and thought.
+Auto transport requires searching for loads, creating trips, dispatching loads, loading cars, inspecting cars, completing legal work, invoicing customers, paying taxes, and paying yourself or employees.
+Actual driving might define the job of a car hauler, but it is only a small part of the job.

-Technology like Super Dispatch allows Owner Operators and fleet managers alike to save time and energy by organizing their business for them.
+Technology like Super Dispatch allows owner-operators and fleet managers alike to save significant time and energy by automating and simplifying these various tasks.

-"Without all the paperwork, and the drivers trying to find a fax machine after a load, I save at least an hour a day not worrying about paperwork," Tiko, owner of the fleet Cars Inc. said.
-He also estimates that Cars Inc. saves an hour per day per worker because of Super Dispatch's streamlined electronic BOL and invoices.
+“Without all the paperwork and the drivers trying to find a fax machine after a load, I save at least an hour a day not worrying about paperwork,” said Tiko, owner of Cars Inc. He also estimates that Cars Inc. saves an hour per day per worker because of Super Dispatch’s streamlined electronic BOL and invoices.

 Without all the paperwork, and the drivers trying to find a fax machine after a load, I save at least an hour a day not worrying about paperwork.

-Also, all activity is logged in Super Dispatch.
-If your driver can't remember sending the invoice, check the load activity log.
-If a dispatcher needs to change a pick-up or delivery location, all changes are immediate and notify your driver.
-This internal organization means that car haulers who use Super Dispatch appear more organized to their clients.
+All activity is also logged within Super Dispatch.
+If your driver can’t remember sending the invoice, check the load activity log.
+If a dispatcher needs to change a pick-up or delivery location, all changes are immediate, and notify your driver.
+This allows car haulers who use Super Dispatch to appear more organized to their clients.

-"I use Super Dispatch to process loads for small individual brokers and they're all thrilled every time I do that because they have the photographs with damages marked, the invoicing details and so forth," Owner Operator Chris Routh, of Blue Moon Transit said.
+“I use Super Dispatch to process loads for small individual brokers and they’re all thrilled every time I do that because they have the photographs with damages marked, the invoicing details, and so forth,” said Chris Routh, the owner-operator of Blue Moon Transit.

-Super Dispatch has reporting features like Accounts Receivable, Accounts Payable and Company Revenue, so you know exactly where your money is at all times.
+Super Dispatch has reporting features like Accounts Receivable, Accounts Payable, and Company Revenue, so you know exactly where your money is at all times.
 Fleet managers can calculate driver pay with Driver Pay Reports.
-Rather than hunting down invoices and BOLs, Super Dispatch keeps everything in one place, easily searchable.
+Rather than hunting down invoices and BOLs, Super Dispatch keeps everything organized within one easily searchable place.

 A lot of these guys are not computer savvy…they lose a lot of money because they lose track of who owes them and who doesn’t owe them.

-"A lot of these guys are not computer savvy...they lose a lot of money," Reg Bravo, Owner Operator of X2 Transportation said.
-"I talk to these guys all the time.
-They lose a lot of money because they lose track of who owes them, who doesn't owe them."
+“A lot of these guys are not computer savvy…they lose a lot of money,” says Reg Bravo, the owner-operator of X2 Transportation.
+“I talk to these guys all the time.
+They lose a lot of money because they lose track of who owes them, who doesn’t owe them.”